DCurrent/openbor/COMPILING.md

 ## Setting up Environment (VSCode)
 Open the root folder via VSCode explorer and the IDE will automatically detect and ask permissions to install all necessary plugins.
 Once completed you maybe prompted to re-open the project within a container: Click Yes to restart VSCode within the container and simply use the Built-In Terminal to invoke your cmake build commands.

 At this point you are ready to build all supported platforms from within the VSCode Terminal.
-A script is provided to generate all build targets for distribution:
+A script is provided to generate all build targets for distribution.

+Terminal Tab:

         vscode ➜ /workspaces/openbor (compiling) $ ./build-all.sh